thicclatka/SQLJobScheduler/docs/04_joblister.md

 #### Filtering Options

-- Filter jobs by status (Pending, Running, Completed, Failed)
+- Filter jobs by status (Pending, Running, Completed, Failed) or by date
-- Shows jobs from the current day and all pending jobs

-### 3. Real-time Job Output
+### 3. Real-time Output

-The dashboard provides real-time output display for currently running jobs:
+The dashboard provides real-time output display for currently running jobs and status of the job runner:

 #### Current Job Output